An observation of the $f_0(1710)$ meson in the $\omega\phi$ system in the Pion-$Be$ Interaction at Momentum of 29 GeV: Partial-Wave Analysis

-A mass-independent partial wave analysis of the $\omega\phi$ system was performed in 60 MeV bins in the range of invariant mass from 1.78 to 3.4 GeV.
-The $t'$ is in the range from 0 to 1 GeV$^2$ without binning.
-It is essentially two-particle PWA with narrow intermediate not-interfering resonances $\omega$ and $\phi$.
-No symmetrization w.r.t. the particles permutations is needed what distinguishes this analysis from the similar PWA of the $\omega\omega$ system in~\cite{bib_om_om}.
+A mass-independent partial-wave analysis of the $\omega\phi$ system was performed in 60 MeV wide $M_{\omega\phi}$ bins ranging from 1.78 to 2.80 GeV.
+The $\lvert t \rvert$ range in the PWA was chosen from 0 to 0.15 GeV$^2$ (see also below) without binning, resulting in $N=580$ events.
+The aim is to suppress possible contributions from production mechanisms other than OPE that have a wider $t$ distribution.